 The Company leases certain skilled nursing and assisted living facilities under finance lease agreements.
 The economic substance of each lease is that the Company is financing the facilities through the lease.
 The lease terms of these finance leases allow for a purchase option during a specified window.
-We have determined that we are reasonably certain to exercise the purchase option at the end of each purchase option window.
-Therefore we have calculated the lease term through the end of the purchase option window for each lease.
+The Company has determined that it is reasonably certain to exercise the purchase option at the end of each purchase option window.
+Therefore the Company has calculated the lease term through the end of the purchase option window for each lease.